miyako/4d-component-classic-query-editor/README.md

 ###New!

-Table-field lists are created in the background and cached, for optimised performace.
+Table-field lists are created in the background and cached, for optimised performance.

 To take advantage of this new feature, do one of the following: